prestodb/presto-query-predictor/docs/index.md

 python3 train.py
 ```

+!!! warning
     The *presto-query-predictor* package can only be executed in a Python 3
     environment.
 It does not support Python 2.

 Afterward, the trained models should be generated in the `models` folder, including